Skip to content

 Green cities - utility beds in an urban housing development

-Planting vegetable patches in residential complexes creates green spaces that can also be used to grow vegetables.
+The creation of utility beds in residential complexes creates green spaces that are additionally used for growing vegetables.
 Image 3: stockadobe.com, © vejaa - 250116661

 There are many innovative ideas to connect the city and nature.
 The approach of the Urban Gardenings uses areas in residential areas or pedestrian zones, for example, to create small flower meadows in planters that can serve as new habitats for insects.

-Rooftops can be greened or converted into small gardens.
-This not only has a climatic effect, the roof gardens also offer a near-natural environment.
-Retreat in the middle of the city.
+House roofs can be greened or converted into small gardens.
+This not only has climatic effects, the roof gardens offer a near-natural Retreat in the middle of the city.
 They also give people the opportunity to be at least partially self-sufficient in food.

-Kindergartens and schools have the option of transforming the schoolyard into garden-like green spaces.
-These are then not only used as Habitat for animalsbut also used as an adventure space for children.
-This allows them to experience nature up close and play an active role in shaping it, giving them access to the plant and animal world at an early stage of their development, which in turn provides them with a fundamental understanding of nature.
-Environmental awareness creates.
+Kindergartens and schools have the option of converting the break yard into garden-like green spaces.
+These are then used not only as Habitat for animalsbut also used as an experiential space for children.
+In this way, they can experience nature up close and actively participate in shaping it, and gain access to the plant and animal world at an early stage of development, which in turn is a fundamental Environmental awareness creates.

 Innovative, green cities

-A well-known example of the integration of green spaces in the big city is New York with its green lung, Central Park.
-It serves as a retreat and recreation area for city dwellers and plays its part in improving air quality.
+A well-known example of the integration of green spaces is the big city is New York with its green lung, Central Park.
+This serves as a retreat and recreation area for city dwellers and plays its part in improving air quality.

 Here you will find the world's greenest cities in the overview: